sourabhvn/newly_registered-companies-statewise-2016-2023-/readme.txt

 -- Problem statement

-Analysing the distribution and growth trend of registered companies across different states in India over the years 2016-17 to 2021-22 and the beginning of the year 2022 till April
+Analysing the distribution and growth trend of registered companies across different states in India over the years 2016-17 to till date.

-1)Identify which states have the highest cumulative number of registered companies by 2021-22.
+1)Identify which states have the highest cumulative number of registered companies from 2016 - till date.
 2)Analyze the yearly growth trend of registered companies in major states.